 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
 The Vistula Road (approx. ¼ mile away); Indiana's Northern Boundary Line (approx. 4½ miles away); Welcome to the Potawatomi Inn (approx. 5 miles away); Beginning in Ice: The Lakes of Pokagon (approx. 5.1 miles away); Where Indiana, Michigan, and Ohio Meet (approx. 7 miles away in Michigan); Steuben County Civil War Honor Rolls (approx. 7½ miles away); Steuben County Court House (approx. 7½ miles away); The Nettle Lake Mound Group (approx. 10.8 miles away in Ohio).
 Touch for a list and map of all markers in Fremont.

 More about this marker.
 Plaque dedicated July 4, 1976, at the site of the “ole town pump.”

 Categories. • Notable Places •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on November 8, 2007, by Christopher Light of Valparaiso, Indiana.
-This page has been viewed 2,014 times since then.
+This page has been viewed 2,047 times since then and 34 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on November 8, 2007, by Christopher Light of Valparaiso, Indiana. • J. J. Prats was the editor who published this page.